-Your Faculty Instructor will review the procedures we take during all classes to minimize the risk of infection.
+- Your Faculty Instructor will review the procedures we take during all classes and at the clinical site to minimize the risk of infection.

-Student’s temperature will be taken before entering the class.
-If the student has signs or symptoms of fever, the student will not be allowed to attend class.
+- Student’s temperature will be taken before entering the school.
+If student’s temperature is 100.4 F or higher, the student shall not be allowed to attend class.

 - Beginning and end of class

 - Before and after skill practice sessions (when wearing gloves, hand hygiene should be done before putting on gloves and after removing them.)

 When using manikins and other training devices, we will follow these practices: